What a 2025 Meta-Analysis Found That Most Cyclists Are Ignoring

 The good news is that you don't need to keep doing two sessions a week year-round to hold onto what you've built.
 Research shows you can maintain most of the adaptations with as little as one session per week.
 One session.
 But you have to keep going.
 You cannot bank it and walk away.

-For scheduling, give yourself at least 48 hours between a heavy strength session and a key workout or race.
+For scheduling, give yourself at least 48 hours between a strength session and a key workout or race.
 A lot of riders find it works well to stack strength sessions on the same day as interval sessions rather than the day before or after a key ride.
 There's some individual preference here and it takes a bit of trial and error to find what works for your week.

 Key Takeaways

-- A 2025 meta-analysis of 17 studies and 262 trained cyclists found heavy strength training significantly improves cycling efficiency, anaerobic power, and time trial performance with no negative effect on VO2 max.
+- A 2025 meta-analysis of 17 studies and 262 trained cyclists found strength training significantly improves cycling efficiency, anaerobic power, and time trial performance with no negative effect on VO2 max.

 - Two sessions per week is the optimal frequency for trained cyclists.